 N. The walls shall be kept free of materials.
 Do not post anything.

 O. Deliberate care should be taken with the white board.
 Special white board pens are available for check-out and should be requested prior to using the white board.
 If the white board is damaged, fees will be assessed.
-Please see page 5 for Fees & Charges.
+Please see Section IV.
+Fees & Charges.

 P. The library cannot provide storage space for users of the Meeting Room or Kitchenette.